-Polaris Bikewear have been around for a long time.
-Based in Derbyshire, they have become one of the best known home grown cycling brands.
+Polaris Bikewear is a brand that has been around for a long time.
+Based in Derbyshire, they have become one of the best-known homegrown cycling brands.
 I was very much looking forward to trying out their kit.
 Polaris sent me an entire outfit, which made testing a lot of fun.

 Vela Italian Coolmax Socks

 When you purchase the Vela Italian Coolmax socks you get a pack with two pairs.
 The socks feel very smooth to the touch.
 The design is very simple; they have a reinforced heel for stability, a specially selected yarn to keep sweat away from your skin, and compression at various points.
 These particular socks are designed specifically for women and this shows that Polaris have considered the differences and variations in needs between men and women.

 The compression points on the heel, toe, and midfoot make the socks fit well and stay put with movement.
 My feet stayed warm in colder temperatures, but I didn't have an issue with sweat or chafing.
 The socks look great with the duck-egg blue and the colour choices allow you to create a full matching outfit too.
 The socks are priced at £12.99 and are perfect for road cyclists and commuters alike.

 As we approach the winter months, a base layer is something really worth considering.
 Bamboo has long been known for its sustainability as a material and for its warmth and moisture-wicking properties.
 Featuring the ability to keep you warm in the cold and cool in the warmth makes it the perfect material for a baselayer.
 It features flatlock stitching and which makes it non-abrasive and prevents chafing and rubbing.
 Bamboo also protects against UV and is naturally odour resistant.